TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Kojima Productions for the great game
 Sergeanur for qartool
 atvaark for his fox tools
 ThreeSocks3 for finding the custom text output for Announce log.
-Check out his Basic Trainer mod. emoose for cracking lua in fpks jRavens for testing
+Check out his mods. emoose for cracking lua in fpks jRavens for testing
 Topher for the great mod manager Snakebite